Collaboration and Engagement

 • Saguaro National Park

 By coming together at workshops, these PEC teams supported educators in creating experiences that will make the impacts of climate change tangible for students, illustrate complex issues, help forge meaningful connections to place, and cultivate stewardship for land and community.
-This national pilot is continuing in 2023, with the next cohort of parks and their teams kicking off in February and gathering for a workshop in Estes Park, Colorado.
+This national pilot continued in 2023.
 The second cohort includes:

 • Canaveral National Seashore